 When I visited Marina’s Under Travel blog for the first time, I was amazed by beautiful pictures from her trips.
-Then I realized that she works as a UX designer and she immediately appeared on my list of people I want to interview for this blog.
+Then I realised that she works as a UX designer and she immediately appeared on my list of people I want to interview for this blog.

 Could you please introduce yourself?